 And that’s because unlike traditional investment products, cryptocurrencies aren’t backed up by banks or national regulation, it has become a sort of breeding ground for scam to flourish in the shape of ICOs or fraudulent tokens.
 Even the exchanges where they are traded, apparently a safe heaven for investors, show problems every other day, with reported closure due to hack attacks and often-less-than-satisfactory customer service – this media struggled for months to get answers out of some major exchanges.

 These converge with a maxim within the cryptocurrency market: every person goes on its own.
-If a trader ends up losing his key or paying to the wrong address, investors must know that their money is surely not coming back and so extra care must be taken at all times.
+If a trader ends up losing his key or paying to the wrong address, investors must know that their money is surely not coming back and so.
 Backing up virtual wallets in a few devices following various steps verification should be the head start, while writing down private keys in physical safes might be a lifesaver if things go extremely wrong.

 This might sound like Internet Security 101, but most ways of losing bitcoin come in the form of lack of safety measures or, what’s even more worryingly, forgetfulness.
 As the likes of forgetting the PIN number of a virtual wallet, which happens often than expected.
 The story of Mark Frauenfelder is an example of such a memory fatal loss when he forgot the access number to its brand new and ultra-secured Reznor hardware wallet and lost approximately 30,000 dollars in 2016.